 "Once planted, pole cuttings should be monitored monthly for the first growing season (March to October) to check for herbivory on cuttings without cages."
 Planting was completed in April.
-As a consequence, all plantings were monitored monthly in May through October.
-The following percentages note the plantings that were either in leaf or bud during monitoring:
+As a consequence, all plantings were monitored monthly in May through September.
+Although the Enhancement Plan calls for monitoring into October, it was found that the plantings were already losing their leaves for the winter by the October monthly monitoring.
+Table 25 notes the plantings that were either in leaf or bud during monitoring: